Al-Jildaki: Life

-Based on a speculative vocalization of his Nisba as "al-Jaldaki ", some 20th century writers like Henry Corbin suggested that he was originally from Jaldak, a town in Khorasan before emigrating to Egypt Nicholas G. Harris has criticized this theory noting that it was never mentioned in any pre-modern source before.
-Instead, he notes that all the biographical information known about him- like his Turkic name "Aydamir", places of residence and native language- would make sense only when set against a Mamluk background.
+Based on a speculative vocalization of his Nisba as "al-Jaldaki ", some 20th century writers like Henry Corbin suggested that he was originally from Jaldak, a town in Khorasan before emigrating to Egypt.
+Nicholas G. Harris has criticized this theory noting that it was never mentioned in any pre-modern source before.
+Instead, he notes that all the biographical information known about him –like his Turkic name "Aydamir", places of residence and native language – would make sense only when set against a Mamluk background.
 Harris further notes that the name "Jildak" and its derivative Nisba "Al-Jildaki" are attested Turkic names, especially among Mamluk amirs.

 Al-Jildaki was one of the last and one of the greatest of medieval Islamic alchemists, he was the author of scientific works such as the al-Misbah fi Ilm al-Miftah (المصباح فی علم المفتاح, Key of the Sciences of Lights) and alchemical treatise Kitab al-Burhan fi asrar 'ilm al-mizan (کتاب البرهان فی اسرار علم المیزان, The Proof Regarding Secrets of the Science of the Balance).

 He was a prolific author of alchemical writings, of which the United States National Library of Medicine has three.
 His treatises, which reflect interests much broader than simply alchemy, preserve extensive quotations from earlier authors.

-He died in Cairo in 1342.
+Works

+Al-Jaldaki grew up loving science, and devoted himself to reading all the chemistry books he could find, and read them critically.
+He was fascinated by Jabir ibn Hayyan, to the point that he called him "the Imam".
+He collected 42 works from his books that he studied and discussed.
+He also read Al-Razi and other scientists, and made many comments and many explanations of some theories and mysterious issues in chemistry.

+He is famous for his concern for the authenticity of transmission, so his works are considered of high value to historians of science.
+In addition, his collection of the works of the predecessors in chemistry, his preservation of them, and his analysis of their content preserved much of the heritage that was lost from them.
+He was also fond of the natural sciences and plants, and was keen to delve into their topics and read the most important books on these sciences.
+He did not leave a book on chemistry without reading and commenting on it.
+He was known for his generosity, piety, spreading knowledge, and caring for seekers of knowledge.
+He would open his home to students of knowledge, and would open his heart to anyone who asked him for questions or clarification on issues of chemistry or other branches of knowledge.
+Al-Jaldaki was distinguished by his writing in a style that was difficult to understand.
+Some people sometimes accuse him of being a style that is closer to talisman for the average reader, but this does not fault him because he was writing for specialists in the field of chemistry.